Campus Maps

 Key Facts & Highlights

-- Unique functional sculpture by renowned artist Garrett Phelan
+- About: Sculpture, created by artist Garrett Phelan

-- Services as a central point for community interaction and cultural activities on the Grangegorman campus
+- A central point for community interaction and cultural activities on the Grangegorman campus

 Campus Development